 - 2. The second year.
 The second year is largely similar to the first in terms of coursework and research training, with the addition of the beginning of direct clinical training.
 Students continue coursework on statistics and methodology, initiate work on a second-year research project, and begin clinical practicum training in assessment, as well as receive didactic training in theory and techniques of psychotherapy.
 Substantive coursework in the other core areas of clinical psychology and the other basic areas of psychology is also continued in the second year (see section F1, The breadth of scientific psychology, its history of thought and development, its research methods, and its applications, below).
-Thus in the first two years students generally complete most or all of their breadth requirements in other areas.
+Thus, in the first two years students generally complete most or all of their breadth requirements in other areas.
 Given the strengths of our faculty in cognitive, emotional, developmental, neuroscientific, and social psychology, this provides considerable potential for exposure to scientific psychology in all of its breadth.
-To assure that students actually receive this exposure, they are required to take at least one course in each of the following three distributional areas: biological, cognitiveaffective, and social bases of behavior (though one quarter of pro-seminar, may be used to satisfy the requirement in one of these three areas).
 Depending on the scope of the first-year project, this research project is typically successful enough to serve as a Master's Thesis on completion. - 3.
 The third year.
-By the third year students have a strong grounding in statistics and clinical research methods, as well as a solid background in both the core areas of clinical psychology, as well as psychological science more broadly.
+By the third year, students have a strong grounding in statistics and clinical research methods, as well as a solid background in both the core areas of clinical psychology, as well as psychological science more broadly.
 During the third year, any remaining gaps in coursework requirements or electives are completed and clinical practicum training continues and progresses to include therapy practica (although some deviations in timing of assessment and therapy practica may occur depending on rotation availability).
 The preliminary examination required for acceptance into candidacy for the doctoral degree is completed by the end of the third year.
 In addition to completion of this preliminary exam, students in their third year of the program are typically also engaged in preliminary work toward conceptualizing and designing a dissertation project.
 Students continue to receive experience and feedback regarding their presentation skills by giving one or more presentations and research talks.
 Students must complete their second-third year project (equivalent to a master's thesis) by July 15 after the third year. - 4.
 The fourth year and beyond.
 During the fourth year, students are expected to complete the preliminary examination (described in more detail below in Section B, Required Projects) required for acceptance into candidacy for the doctoral degree.
 Although the preliminary exam can be completed earlier, it must be completed by the end of the winter quarter of the fourth year (i.e., March 1).
 In addition to completion of this preliminary exam, students in their fourth year of the program are typically also engaged in preliminary work toward conceptualizing and designing a dissertation project.
 Students must defend their dissertation proposal by March 1 of their fifth year.
 Furthermore, students must defend their dissertation proposal prior to applying for clinical internships.
 This means that if students want to apply for internships during the fall of their fifth year, they must have defended their dissertation by October 1.
 Fifth year students may, if they wish, continue to pursue clinical practicum training, work on their dissertation projects, and are encouraged to continue to hone their presentation skills by giving research talks and presentations.